-Moral courage is a commitment to moral principles, an awareness of the challenges involved in supporting those principles, and a willing endurance of that danger.
-A leader needs courage over time, the willingness to risk and risk again, and the ability to function well under prolonged stress to keep pursuing the values and vision of the school.
+Moral courage is a commitment to moral principles, an awareness of the challenges involved in supporting those principles, and a willing endurance through those challenges.
+A leader needs courage over time, the willingness to take risks again and again, and the ability to function well under prolonged stress to keep pursuing the values and vision of the school.